We are pleased to offer grants from a number of Field of Interest Funds.

 We recognize that some ministries may appropriately apply for grants from more than one fund.
 However, considering the number of worthy applications, the Grant Advisory Team is inclined to consider how recently applicants have received a grant through MMFA.

 Founded in 1998, MMFA is an interprovincial agency of the Moravian Church in America and is located in Winston-Salem, NC.
 The foundation’s purpose is to help individuals, churches, and agencies grow and sustain the ministries that are central to our Moravian faith.
-MMFA manages more than $184 million in investments, facilitates gift planning, and provides stewardship services to congregations and agencies of the church.
+MMFA manages more than $200 million in investments, facilitates gift planning, and provides investment management, and stewardship services to congregations and agencies of the church.